utahdev1/SplunkJavaLogging/README.md

-# Splunk Java Logging Framework
+# Splunk Java Logging Framework v1.4

-# IMPORTANT NOTE :

-Although this framework is fully functional and stable, since it was released Splunk have now created their own Java Logging Library.
-So I recommend that you use the formally Splunk developed and supported offering that can be found here : http://dev.splunk.com/view/splunk-logging-java/SP-CAAAE2K
+## Activation Key

+You require an activation key to use these libraries.
+Visit http://www.baboonbones.com/#activation to obtain a free,non-expiring key

 ## Overview